 If you’re looking for an all-in-one handheld camera that allows you to capture great photos and excellent videos, then you really can’t go wrong with this camera.
 It’s so small and compact that we can take it on day trips no matter where we are, and don’t have to worry about it taking up too much space.
 And what’s great is that the sound recording quality is superb so it’s great if you plan on vlogging and editing cool videos together.

 When we upgraded our GoPro from the Hero 4 to the Hero 8, we really couldn’t believe the difference in quality.
 The Hero 8 solves every issue we’ve ever had with its older counterpart and is now one of my favorite pieces of travel gear.
 It’s small and slim and doesn’t require a bulky waterproof case.
 The image stabilisation is out of this world, also it records high quality sound so can be used to record in far more situations.
 In terms of taking photos, the quality is okay, but it proves great for those fisheye selfies.
-You definitely need one of these if you plan on doing any adventurous or underwater activities.
+You definitely need one of these (or one of the cheaper alternatives to GoPro) if you plan on doing any adventurous or underwater activities.

-The Popularity of drones has truly exploded over the last few years and they’ve gone from being a rarity to the norm at most popular tourist spots.
+The popularity of drones has truly exploded over the last few years and they’ve gone from being a rarity to the norm at most popular tourist spots.
 We love our DJI Mavic Pro and take it with us everywhere (as long as it’s legal of course).
-DJI is the go-to brand for reasonably priced, superb quality hobby drones.
-If the price tag of the Mavic Pro or Mavic 2 is a little high, you can pick up a Mavic Air or Mavic Mini for a lot less.
+DJI is the go-to brand for reasonably priced, superb quality travel drones.
+But if the price tag of the Mavic Pro or Mavic 2 is a little high, you can pick up a reasonably priced alternatives to DJI as well.
+Many of which have a similar spec but come in far cheaper.

 Beyond taking a basic first aid kit with you, there’s a few other health & safety items you may need to pack to keep you healthy when abroad.